Key advantages when setting up a business in Denmark:

 - Online registration of new companies means you’re ready to do business within a few hours

-- No resident requirements for management, including members of the Executive Board (CEO), Board of Directors or Supervisory Board Shareholders and board meetings can be held electronically
+- No resident requirements for management, including the CEO, Board of Directors or Supervisory Board

 - No notarial deeds

 - Flexible language requirements; some documents may be registered in English

 - Dividends can be distributed on an interim basis

 - Danish company law is in conformity with current EU legislation

 - It is tax efficient to establish your business in Denmark compared to other Nordic countries